Neutron Star Radial Perturbations for Causal, Viscous, Relativistic Fluids: Radial Perturbation Equations in Spherical Symmetry: BDNK, Eckart and MIS fluids

 We will now derive the first-order system of the equations of motion that describes the radial perturbations of the star for the different relativistic viscous theories highlighted above, namely the Eckart [Eq.~\eqref{eq:Eckart}], the BDNK [Eq.~\eqref{eq:bdnk}], and the Maxwell-Cattaneo [Eq.~\eqref{eq:mc}] form of the IS equations.
 The derivation follows closely the derivation of Chandrasekhar for a perfect fluid \cite{Chandrasekhar1964}.

 We start by stating what elements of the Chandrasekhar derivation remain the same in our case.
 The Lagrangian displacement once again has only a component in the $r$ direction, so that notation simplifies by taking $\xi^\mu=(0,\xi,0,0)$.
-Moreover, the perturbations of the 4 velocity do not change, and thus we still have $\delta u^t=e^\Phi\delta\Phi$ and $\delta u^r=e^\Phi\partial_t\xi$.
+Moreover, the addition of viscosity does not change the relationship between the four velocity and the Lagrangian displacement, and thus we still have $\delta u^t=e^\Phi\delta\Phi$ and $\delta u^r=e^\Phi\partial_t\xi$.
 We already knew this should be the case because, for general perturbations, Eq.~\eqref{eq:delumu} does not change.
 Moreover, this means that the derivatives of $u^\mu$ of Eq.~\eqref{eq:deru} are left unchanged from the perfect-fluid case, and are given by

 where the primes stand for radial derivatives, $\Delta a_t=\Delta a_\theta=\Delta a_\varphi=0,\Delta \sigma_\theta^\theta=\Delta\sigma_\varphi^\varphi=-\frac12\Delta\sigma_r^r$ and all other components of $\Delta\sigma_\mu^\nu$ are $0$.
 Moreover, $\Delta\Theta=\delta\Theta$ and $\Delta\sigma_r^r=\delta\sigma_r^r$ up to first order in perturbations, because these quantities are zero in the background.